qxf2/streaming-data-gen/README.md

-# StreamingDataGen
+# streaming-data-gen
-StreamingDataGen is a versatile data streaming generator built using FastAPI.
+This project is a data streaming generator built using FastAPI.
 It enables users to dynamically generate streaming data of various distributions, including sine, cosine, and more.
 Additionally, it provides functionalities to introduce anomalies into straight-line data, allowing users to simulate real-world scenarios. (coming-up)

 ## Key Features